timayabi2020/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Sites/Update-MgGroupSite.md

     - `[WebId <String>]`: The unique identifier (guid) for the item's site (SPWeb).
   - `[SiteId <String>]`: For OneDrive for Business and SharePoint, this property represents the ID of the site that contains the parent document library of the driveItem resource.
 The value is the same as the id property of that [site][] resource.
 It is an opaque string that consists of three identifiers of the site.
 For OneDrive, this property is not populated.

-PERMISSIONS <IMicrosoftGraphPermission1\[]>: The permissions associated with the site.
+PERMISSIONS <IMicrosoftGraphPermission1[]>: The permissions associated with the site.
 Nullable.
   - `[Id <String>]`:
   - `[ExpirationDateTime <DateTime?>]`: A format of yyyy-MM-ddTHH:mm:ssZ of DateTimeOffset indicates the expiration time of the permission.
 DateTime.MinValue indicates there is no expiration set for this permission.
 Optional.
   - `[GrantedTo <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Application <IMicrosoftGraphIdentity>]`: identity
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
-      - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+      - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
       - `[Id <String>]`: Unique identifier for the identity.
     - `[Device <IMicrosoftGraphIdentity>]`: identity
     - `[User <IMicrosoftGraphIdentity>]`: identity